dtseto/Hermes-master/README.md

 If installing B11 and the scroll views for stations and history are not centered expand the window to fit them and restart they recenter on restart.

 For b11 adding a station has to be done manually from toolbar.
-At top menu click Pandora > New / Edit / Reload stations Removing a station will have to be done from pandora in web browser.
+At top menu click Pandora > New / Edit / Reload stations

+Removing a station will have to be done from pandora in web browser.
+Should be fixed.

 The play / pause button now says play.
 It still pauses when pressed.
+FIXED

 New delete station menu button causes UI glitch.
-Double click a station to play and restart.
+Double click a station to play and restart. should be fixed.

 ### THIS PROJECT IS MAINTAINED BUT VOLUNTEERS TO TEST ARE WELCOME